yuce/pyswip/README.md

 ## Requirements:

-* Python 3.5 and higher.
+* Python 3.4 and higher.
+    * PyPy is currently not supported.
 * SWI-Prolog 7.6.x and higher (most probably other versions will also work).
 * libpl as a shared library.
 * Works on Linux and Win32, should work for all POSIX.